mjrotter4445/Pewlett-Hackard-Analysis/README.md

 RESULTS:
 1. The list of retiring employees
-    -  The list of retiring employees including employee number, first name, last name, title, 2.
-From data-to-date
+    -  The list of retiring employees including employee number, first name, last name, title for employees born in 1952.
     - 	The query returns 133,776 rows of data.
     -  The table displays a list of employees who are going to retire in the next few years.
     -  The list is a start, but we have a few employees who changed positions over the years and their records are showing up twice.
+    -  These records will become our retirement_titles table and csv.
 <p align="center">
    <img width="400" height="100" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/Figure2arecordcount.png">
 </p>
 <p align="center">
    <img width="400" height="200" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/Figure2.png">
 </p>